-Most tradespeople will work on guttering replacements in teams, so work progresses relatively quickly.
-The majority of jobs can be completed in half a day, but some guttering products take longer to install.
-Similarly, if your property has a lot of curved edges, or if it’s an unusually large home, then the installation process might take longer.
+Most roofline tradespeople will work on guttering replacements in teams, so work progresses relatively quickly.
+The majority of jobs can be completed in half a day, in general, if you are having fascia and soffit boards replaced you’re looking at around 1-2 days worth of work.
+If your property has a lot of curved edges, or if it’s an unusually large home, then the installation process might take longer.

 How much will it cost to replace my guttering?

 A typical replacement cost of guttering on a semi-detached property is around £600 to £800.
 However, if you want to take the task on for yourself, then it’ll be much cheaper.
 Material costs will normally be around £200, with a further £50 needed to remove the waste once completed.
 The cost to replace an existing piece of UPVC guttering averages around £33 per metre.
 However, if the gutter is manufactured from cast iron, then this will be more and often costs around £57.
 Again, we’d always recommend bringing in an expert to get the job finished correctly as it’s not a straightforward task.

 Replacing fascia boards is a relatively tricky DIY task, and it’s best to leave the job to an expert tradesperson.
 If you want to take on the responsibility for yourself, then it’s essential to remove the existing timber fascia boards instead of just capping over them.
 Always check the exposed rafter for rot and if it’s visible, then it’s crucial to replace the component.